BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 **Scorn**: made to scale like other skills.
 * Damage increase of +60% at level 30, +100% at level 50, +144% at 72, +160% at OP8

+**(optional) Phaselock**: activates Wreck/Elated/Chain Reaction after hitting immune target.
+* After hitting a non-phaselockable target, Phaselock remains artificially active for the base phaselock duration of 5 seconds (not affected by Suspension).
+* During that time, Chain Reaction, Elated, and Wreck are active (if specced into) and give all their bonuses.
+* Phaselock cooldown will only start after this phase is finished (even if not specced into Wreck/Elated/Chain Reaction)
+* It does not change anything about the way Phaselock works with regular targets.
+* When combined with Subsequence, a bug may sometimes happen that will keep Phaselock active for a few additional seconds.

 **Immolate**: compensate for the double dip in damage penalty against higher level enemies in the OP levels (the special mechanics of this skill made it so that it was doing only about 20% damage versus a level 80 enemy, while other skills and weapons are doing 45% damage).
 * No effect up to level 72.
 Damage increase in the OP levels, up to +122% at OP8.